-Sulaiman Abu Ghaith was brought to the United States last month.
-He’s charged with conspiring to kill Americans in his alleged role as al Qaeda’s top propagandist after the Sept.
-11, 2001 terrorist attacks.
-He has pleaded not guilty.
+Sulaiman Abu Ghaith is accused of conspiring to kill Americans as al Qaeda’s spokesman after the Sept.
+11 terrorist attacks.

 Amid unusually tight security, Osama bin Laden’s son-in-law goes to trial Monday on charges he conspired to kill Americans in his role as al-Qaida’s mouthpiece after the Sept.
 11 terrorist attacks.

 Shin Bet said Wednesday it arrested three Palestinians it accuses of plotting to carry out bombings, shootings, kidnappings and other attacks.